projectcalico/calico/docs/source/bird-rr-config.rst

 Before starting this you will need the following:

-- A machine running either Ubuntu 14.04 or RHEL 7.
+- A machine running either Ubuntu 14.04 or RHEL 7 that is not already being used as a compute host.
 - SSH access to the machine.

 Installation